 Hartford is a very small city located in the state of Alabama.
 With a population of 2,726 people and just one neighborhood, Hartford is the 182nd largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Hartford is generally considered to be a blue-collar town.
-35.50% of the Hartford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hartford, you'll notice that it is more blue-collar than most other communities in America.
+35.50% of Hartford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hartford is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Hartford who work in healthcare (11.55%), office and administrative support (11.36%), and sales jobs (10.50%).

 The per capita income in Hartford in 2022 was $24,085, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $96,340 for a family of four.
 However, Hartford contains both very wealthy and poor people as well.